cduck/aperture-scripting/README.md

 	luarocks install prtr-xml
 	luarocks install freetype

 If you're on Windows, and you don't have a working Lua installation, I recommend you download one of my [Gerber Viewer packages](http://piratery.net/grbv/downloads/).
-It contains gerber-ltools, along with a full working set of compiled libraries, a Lua interpreter and Lua modules, including all the optional dependencies for gerber-ltools.
+It contains Aperture Scripting, along with a full working set of compiled libraries, a Lua interpreter and Lua modules, including all the optional dependencies for Aperture Scripting.
 And as a bonus you get a 3D viewer for your generated PCBs files.

 # 4 - Manual

-The gerber-ltools API is still fluctuating, so please consult the source and the examples to get an idea.
+The Aperture Scripting API is still fluctuating, so please consult the source and the examples to get an idea.

 # 5 - Examples

-Here are some progressively more complex example scripts showing how you can use gerber-ltools.
+Here are some progressively more complex example scripts showing how you can use Aperture Scripting.

 ## 5.1 - Loading a board

-The first step when using gerber-ltools usually consist in loading some board that you exported from your CAD software.
+The first step when using Aperture Scripting usually consist in loading some board that you exported from your CAD software.
 First you need to load the `boards` module:

 	local boards = require 'boards'